JeffreySarnoff/FastRounding.jl/README.md

 * This package provides arithmetic with directed rounding

-* These arithmetic operations are supported:  { +, -, *, inv, /, sqrt }
+* The arithmetic operations
+  { +, -, *, inv, /, sqrt }

-* These directed rounding modes are supported
+* The directed rounding modes
   { RoundNearest, RoundUp, RoundDown, RoundToZero, RoundFromZero }

-We calculate two results of the LLVM's directed roundingbuilt-in  provides directed rounding for the basic arithmetic operations.
+* Speedup is 2x or better on many systems

-To perform arithmetic with directed rounding more rapidly than the LLVM allows, we provide our own directed rounding control and calculation for arithmetic operations. manner of calculation  arithmetic with directed rounding results use error-free transformations to control rounding
+To perform arithmetic with directed rounding more rapidly than the LLVM allows,
+we provide our own directed rounding control and calculation for arithmetic operations.
+manner of calculation  arithmetic with directed rounding
+results use error-free transformations to control rounding
       and quick, accurate float adjacency value calculation.

 ## Internal Logic